kfirestone/Getting-and-Cleaning-Data-Project1/CodeBook.md

 * Subject
   - Indicates subjects (1-30)

-*Activity
+* Activity
-..*Indicates activity performed
+  - Indicates activity performed

-*Mean of tBodyAcc-mean()-X
+* Mean of tBodyAcc-mean()-X
-..*Column mean of times of body acceleration mean in X direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of times of body acceleration mean in X direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tBodyAcc-mean()-Y
+* Mean of tBodyAcc-mean()-Y
-..*Column mean of time of body acceleration mean in Y direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of body acceleration mean in Y direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tBodyAcc-mean()-Z
+* Mean of tBodyAcc-mean()-Z
-..*Column mean of time of body acceleration mean in Z direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of body acceleration mean in Z direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tBodyAcc-std()-X
+* Mean of tBodyAcc-std()-X
-..*Column mean of time of body acceleration standard deviation in X direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of body acceleration standard deviation in X direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tBodyAcc-std()-Y
+* Mean of tBodyAcc-std()-Y
-..*Column mean of time of body acceleration standard deviation in Y direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of body acceleration standard deviation in Y direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tBodyAcc-std()-Z
+* Mean of tBodyAcc-std()-Z
-..*Column mean of time of body acceleration standard deviation in Z direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of body acceleration standard deviation in Z direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tGravityAcc-mean()-X
+* Mean of tGravityAcc-mean()-X
-..*Column mean of time of gravity acceleration mean in X direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of gravity acceleration mean in X direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tGravityAcc-mean()-Y
+* Mean of tGravityAcc-mean()-Y
-..*Column mean of time of gravity acceleration mean in Y direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of gravity acceleration mean in Y direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tGravityAcc-mean()-Z
+* Mean of tGravityAcc-mean()-Z
-..*Column mean of time of gravity acceleration mean in Z direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of gravity acceleration mean in Z direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tGravityAcc-std()-X
+* Mean of tGravityAcc-std()-X
-..*Column mean of time of gravity acceleration standard deviation in X direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of gravity acceleration standard deviation in X direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tGravityAcc-std()-Y
+* Mean of tGravityAcc-std()-Y
-..*Column mean of time of gravity acceleration standard deviation in Y direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of gravity acceleration standard deviation in Y direction for subject and activity specified in "Subject" and "Activity" column

-*Mean of tGravityAcc-std()-Z
+* Mean of tGravityAcc-std()-Z
-..*Column mean of time of gravity acceleration standard deviation in Z direction for subject and activity specified in "Subject" and "Activity" column
+  - Column mean of time of gravity acceleration standard deviation in Z direction for subject and activity specified in "Subject" and "Activity" column

+* Mean of tBodyAccJerk-mean()-X
+  - Column mean of time of jerk body acceleration mean in X direction for subject and activity specified in "Subject" and "Activity" column